gyanavardhana/Tech_Basic_Coverage/Nodejs/JS/Readme.md

 ### **Phase 3: Functional Programming**
 #### **Concepts to Cover**
-- Immutability (`Object.freeze`, `const`, spread)
+- Immutability (`Object.freeze`, `const`, spread) - DONE
-- Pure Functions
+- Pure Functions - DONE
-- Higher-Order Functions
+- Higher-Order Functions - DONE
-- Closures
+- Closures - DONE
-- Recursion
+- Recursion - DONE
-- Function Composition
+- Function Composition - DONE

 #### **Practice Tasks**
-- Write a pure function that returns a new array with doubled numbers.
+- Write a pure function that returns a new array with doubled numbers. - DONE
-- Implement a function that takes another function as an argument and applies it to an array.
+- Implement a function that takes another function as an argument and applies it to an array. - DONE
-- Use closures to create a counter function.
+- Use closures to create a counter function. - DONE
-- Implement a recursive function for calculating factorial.
+- Implement a recursive function for calculating factorial. - DONE

 ---